MorpheusAIs/moragents/submodules/benchmarks/readme.md

 ## Considerations

 - The source of truth asset id is the coingecko id.
 Any new adapters will need some way of translating the coingecko id if they use something else.
-For example, the coincap doesn't use the same id format as coingecko and will need a translation layer (TODO).
+For example, the defillama adapter "just works" because they use coingecko ids.

 - Disabling coingecko adapter lets us reduce the `time.sleep()` in `benchmarks.py` and run much faster (rate limiting).